 2 factor authentication methods

 There are a number of different ways people can verify their accounts.
-As a sole trader or small business using G Suite, you have four options by default:
+As a sole trader or small business using Google Workspace, you have four options by default:

 - Google Prompt.
 When you sign in to your Google Account on a computer, you get a “Trying to sign in?” prompt on your mobile device.
 You simply confirm by tapping your mobile device.

 - Google Authenticator.
 Google Authenticator is a stand-alone app that needs to be downloaded to your Android or Apple mobile device.
 When you sign in to your Google Account you also need to generate a verification code on your mobile device and, when prompted, enter it on your computer.

 - Text message or phone call.
 Google sends a 2FA code to mobile devices in a text message or voice call.
 (I’ve never actually used the voice call option – I’ve always found it easiest to use the SMS version).
 That code is then entered on the computer.